JSD2022/JSD2022.github.io/index.md

 ### Important to read

 ### Dates and Place
-June 21st and 22nd 2022, at Pôle Commun
+June 21st and 22nd 2022, at Pôle Commun ISIMA/Polytech, Amphi 2

 ### Pre-Register